Munter/express-systemjs-translate/README.md

 Usage
 -----

 You can use express-systemjs-translate with either [jspm](https://www.npmjs.com/package/jspm) or [systemjs-builder](https://www.npmjs.com/package/systemjs-builder).
-The configuration with jspm is simpler, since `baseUrl` the path to your systemjs configuration are implicit.
+The configuration with jspm is simpler, since `baseUrl` and `configFile` are implicit.

 This middleware will only handle requests to javascript modules, so it is recommended to have different middleware handling static file requests further down the middleware stack. [express.static](http://expressjs.com/en/starter/static-files.html) serves this purpose very well.